 Bdote Resources.
-Bdote is a Dakota word meaning where two waters come together-where the Mississippi and Minnesota Rivers converge is central to Dakota spirituality and history.
+Bdote is a Dakota word meaning where two waters come together where the Mississippi and Minnesota Rivers converge is central to Dakota spirituality and history.
 Bdote Memory Map is a geography-based, digital media resource, produced by Allies:MediaArt for understanding more about Dakota people's relationship to this place we now call Minnesota.
+This resource is aligned with Minnesota social studies standards.
 The Bdote Field Trip Resource Guide and Know Where You Are: Bdote (guided video tour) enhance learning through an indigenous perspective about the importance of place in learning and relationships.